 For successful applications, there is a £250.00 fee for issuing a Research Licence.
-There is a reduced charge for Undergraduate and MSc studies of £50.00 and £100.00 respectively.
+There is a reduced charge for MSc studies of £100.00.

-The Research Council will consider requests for a waiver of the Research Licence fee under special circumstances from local non-Governmental not-for-profit charitable organisations and the St Helena Government.
+The Research Council will consider requests for a waiver of the Research Licence fee under special circumstances.

 Please note that if your proposed research requires a licence under the Environmental Protection Ordinance, 2016, there is an additional fee of £100.00.